suhock/php-dependency-injection/README.md

 #### Namespace container

 Namespace containers provide an instance of the requested class if it is in the configured namespace.
-By default, the namespace container will autowire the constructor for all classes in the namespace.
+By default, the namespace container will inject the constructor's dependencies for all classes in the namespace.

 The namespace container accepts an optional `$factory` parameter that specifies a method which provides instances of classes in the namespace.
 The factory must